At Listerious, we love interesting facts.

 2. In Rome, you can buy subway tickets with trash

 Rome is one of the most visited cities on the planet.
-It’s full of historical buildings and monuments that naturally attracts tourists from all over the world.
+It’s full of historical buildings and monuments that naturally attract tourists from all over the world.

 This causes certain problems as well as the city is literally littered with trash, and to make things worse, there isn’t an effective trash collecting system.

 Creative minds believe they have found the solution, as Romans and tourists alike can exchange empty plastic bottles for tickets on the subway and buses in the Italian capital.